 Diseases of the thyroid gland are of such a major impact on health and well-being, and so must be correctly diagnosed and treated.

-Causes: Hashimoto's thyroiditis, an autoimmune disease; lack of iodine.
+Causes: Hashimoto's thyroiditis, lack of iodine.

-Symptoms: Fatigue, weight gain, intolerance to cold, depression
+Symptoms: Fatigue, weight gain, cold intolerance, depression

 Diagnosis: Blood tests with high TSH and low T3/T4.